With warning for unvaccinated, Biden lays out plan to fight surging Omicron | Health

 With new infections spiking, local officials are also taking steps to encourage vaccinations, including boosters, and increase testing and mitigation measures.
 New York City Mayor Bill de Blasio announced on Tuesday a $100 incentive for residents who get a COVID-19 vaccine booster at city-run sites by the end of the year.

 The city's public hospitals said they would ban most visitors.
-Starting on Wednesday, only hospitalized infants and children, women in labor and dying patients can have visitors.
-They must be fully vaccinated or show a negative COVID-19 test from the past 24 hours.
+Starting on Wednesday, only hospitalized infants and children, women in labor, and dying patients can have visitors.
+They must be fully vaccinated or show a negative COVID-19 test from the past 48 hours.
+The city earlier said tests would be required from the past 24 hours.
 In California, Governor Gavin Newsom said on Twitter that all healthcare workers would be required to receive booster vaccines.
 The state is expected to announce additional measures on Wednesday.

 New COVID-19 cases rose 19% in the United States in the past week and are up 72% since the start of December, according to a Reuters tally.
 The number of hospitalized COVID-19 patients has increased 27% this month, with hospitals in some areas already strained by the Delta variant that emerged earlier this year.